Kosinkadink/jno/README.md

 *jno setglobal [setting]*: change setting in global *jno.jno*

-*jno help*: lists usage and description for each command
+*jno help [command name]*: lists usage and description for all commands, or for a specific command

 ## Settings (for setlocal and setglobal)
 These settings are the same as those contained in *jno.jno* files.
 These settings WILL be saved locally or globally.
 Note that lower case inputs are equally as valid.
 Possible parameters are as follows: